A cold compost heap can take months or even years to reach perfection.

 15. Add Biochar to your compost

-Do note that the Biochar is controversial when it comes to soil amendment, and the Royal Horticultural Society advising only using FSC certified Biochar which is made from European hardwoods.
+Do note that Biochar is controversial when it comes to soil amendment, and the Royal Horticultural Society advises only using FSC-certified Biochar which is made from European hardwoods.

-16. Add worms to finish off the process
+16. Use worms to finish off the process

-Compost worms (Red Wrigglers) can eat their own weight in decaying material in a single day, pushing it through a gut which contains 1000 times more microbial life than the food it consumes.
+Compost worms (Red Wrigglers) can eat their own weight in decaying material in a single day, pushing it through a gut that contains 1000 times more microbial life than the food it consumes.

 Worms also help remove pathogens from compost.
 While worms won’t, unfortunately, produce overnight results, the longer they have to work on your compost the better it will be.